Plus/4: Graphics

-Since the Plus/4 does not have sprites, games must make use of character graphics for software sprites, like on the VIC-20 this tended to cause unintentional color clash.

 The Plus/4's TED has several advantages over C64's VIC+SID.
 All TED registers that are available can be read and written.
 TED may realize the blinking cursor and the characters in the reverse-video mode.
 It may display 256 characters in the text mode.
-It may use graphics split by raster interrupt and show pictures at 320x248 resolution.
+It may use graphics split by raster interrupt and show pictures at 320x288 resolution.
 This, with interlaced mode, makes it possible to show 320x496 images.
 In addition, the TED has 16 address lines, thus it can "see" the entire memory space of the computer unlike the VIC-II.
 The video buffers may thus be placed anywhere in memory and there are no mirrors of the character ROM to get in the way like on the C64.

 Input and output

 Commodore released a high-speed floppy disk drive for the Plus/4, the Commodore 1551, which offered much better performance than the C64/1541 combination because it used a parallel interface rather than a serial bus.
 The 1551 plugged into the cartridge port.

 The Plus/4 had a built-in MOS Technology 6551 UART chip that could perform up to 19200 bit/s, unlike the C64, which emulated the 6551 chip in software.
 This allowed the Plus/4 to use high-speed modems without additional hardware or software tricks (the C64 required specially written software to operate at 2400 bit/s), at a time when 300- or 1200-bit/s modems were more common – and Commodore never released a 2400-bit/s modem – so this feature went largely unnoticed.
 The Plus/4's serial port is the standard Commodore user port used since the PET, featuring TTL voltage which is incompatible with RS-232.
 This requires a voltage converter to use modems or other serial devices from non-Commodore vendors.

 The Plus/4 keyboard had a separately placed directional "diamond" of four cursor keys, presumably more intuitive to use than the VIC's and C64's two shifted cursor keys.

 A reset button was added on the right side of the system, a feature lacking on the C64.

 The Plus/4 also revived the built-in machine language monitor from the PET days, a feature missing on the VIC-20 and C64.